 Your local gas/welding supply shop should have a full tank to sell you.
 They will also be able to exchange your tank when you need to refill.
 Other businesses such as paintball/sporting stores and home-brew shops might also be able to sell you and fill your CO2 tank.

 What size CO2 tanks work?

-2.5LB Co2 tanks and 5LB CO2 tanks work as well as paintball CO2 tanks w/ an adapter.
+2.5LB Co2 tanks and 5LB CO2 tanks work as well as paintball CO2 tanks w/ the included adapter.